robert-johansson/old.robert-johansson.github.io/_posts/2023-07-07-goal-setting.md

 In this post, I will reflect on the goal that I have set.
 What I write below is inspired by Locke's Goal-Setting Theory, as described on the [MindTools website](https://www.mindtools.com/azazlu3/lockes-goal-setting-theory).

-The website recommends goals to be set to be SMART: Specific, Measurable, Attainable, Relevant, and Time-bound.
+The website recommends goals to be set to be **SMART: Specific, Measurable, Attainable, Relevant, and Time-bound**.

-My specific goal is
+My **specific goal** is

 > Have a finished draft of my Computer Science PhD thesis on August 18th, 2023